thi-ng/umbrella/packages/bench/README.md

 ## About

-Benchmarking & profiling utilities w/ various statistics & formatters (CSV, JSON, Markdown etc.).
+Async/sync benchmarking & profiling utilities with various statistics & formatters (CSV, JSON, Markdown etc.).

 > [!IMPORTANT]
 > As of 2024-12-27, all timestamp-related functions have been extracted/migrated